mmistakes/jekyll-theme-hpstr/theme-setup/index.md

 ### Disqus Comments

 Create a [Disqus](http://disqus.com) account and change `disqus_shortname` in `_config.yml` to the Disqus *shortname* you just setup.
-To enable commenting on a post, add the following to its front matter:
+By default comments appear on all post and pages if you assigned a shortname.
+To disable commenting on a post or page, add the following to its YAML Front Matter:

 {% highlight yaml %}
-comments: true
+comments: false
 {% endhighlight %}

 ### Social Share Links